Global Health warns of an increase in monkeypox infections .. What you do not know about the virus

 How likely is the disease to spread?

-The disease was discovered for the first time after a monkey infected with it in captivity, and since 1970 there has been an intermittent spread of the disease from time to time in ten African countries.
+The disease was discovered for the first time following a monkey infected with it in captivity, and since 1970 there has been an intermittent spread of the disease from time to time in ten African countries.

 The virus spread to the United States in 2003, which was the first time that the disease had appeared outside Africa.
 The disease was transmitted to the United States at that time through contact with a prairie dog, to which the infection was transmitted from some mammals imported from abroad.
 The number of infected cases at that time was 81, but no deaths were recorded due to the virus.

-In 2017, Nigeria witnessed the largest documented outbreak in about 40 years from the appearance of the last confirmed case in the country, as there were 172 suspected cases, and 75% of those infected during this outbreak were men of the age group from 21 to 40 years.
+In 2017, Nigeria witnessed the largest documented outbreak in regarding 40 years from the appearance of the last confirmed case in the country, as there were 172 suspected cases, and 75% of those infected during this outbreak were men of the age group from 21 to 40 years.

 what is the cure?